freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/nest-an-anchor-element-within-a-paragraph.md

 # --instructions--

 Nest the existing `a` element within a new `p` element.
-The new paragraph should have text that says "View more cat photos", where "cat photos" is a link, and the rest is plain text.
+The new paragraph should have text that says `View more cat photos`, where `cat photos` is a link, and the rest is plain text.

 # --hints--